Ananya63/MachineLearning-Projects/LoanStatusPrediction/README.md

 This project is about building a Loan Prediction system using Machine Learning with Python.
+Here SVM(Support Vector Model) is used.